nanoframework/Samples/samples/UnitTest/README.md

-# Unit Test framework sample pack
+# 🌶️ - Unit Test framework sample pack

 Shows how to use the .NET nanoFramework [Unit Test framework](http://docs.nanoframework.net/).

 ## Samples

-- [NF Unit Test Demo](./NFUnitTestDemo/): Example of a regular Unit Test project demoing the various attributes that can be added to a test class.
+- [🌶️ - NF Unit Test Demo](./NFUnitTestDemo/): Example of a regular Unit Test project demoing the various attributes that can be added to a test class.

 ## Hardware requirements